Customer Data-Driven KPIs

 What industries benefit most from customer data-driven KPIs?

-Industries such as retail, e-commerce, SaaS, healthcare, and financial services benefit significantly from customer data-driven KPIs due to their reliance on customer insights for growth.
+Industries like retail, e-commerce, SaaS, and hospitality benefit significantly from customer data-driven KPIs due to their customer-centric nature.

 How can small businesses leverage customer data-driven KPIs?